nietamten/VoltageConverterForSolar/readme.md

 Limiting screw should stay in position where power is highest.

 NCP1034 have max 80% PWM duty cycle, all power can not pass throw.
-Converter allows power to flow in reverse direction, when there is no input volatge and on output is battery, battery will charge input capacitors and power on converter for a second.
-In that case output diode is needed to not discharge battery.
+Output diodes (D6 and D9) can be replaced with wire, but then converter allows power to flow in reverse direction.
+When there is no input volatge and on output is battery, battery can charge input capacitors and power on converter and cause losses.

 Assembly notices:
 - read NCP1034 datasheet and use xls "design worksheet"